 Our exploration and production activities in Australia began in 1951 when, under the Caltex banner, Chevron and Texaco began searching for crude oil in Western Australia.
 In 1952, Caltex and Ampol, an Australian petroleum company, formed West Australian Petroleum Pty.
 Ltd. (WAPET) to operate on their behalf.
 This venture made the nation’s first discovery, at Rough Range in Western Australia in 1953.

 In 2014, Chevron celebrated 50 years since the Barrow Island Field discovery.
-It was through WAPET that we discovered the field in 1964, the Gorgon gas field in 1980, the Saladin oil field in 1985 and the fields near Thevenard Island in 1989.
+It was through WAPET that we discovered the field in 1964.
+It was also through WAPET that we discovered the Gorgon gas field in 1980, the Saladin oil field in 1985 and the fields near Thevenard Island in 1989.

 Chevron, along with other participants in the NWS Venture, began supplying domestic natural gas to customers in Western Australia in 1985.
 In 1989, the joint venture began exporting LNG to Asia, starting with Japan.

 Discoveries continued with more gas fields: Chrysaor in 1994–1995, Dionysus in 1996 and, later, west of the central Gorgon area, the Jansz-Io in 2000.
 There has been a long string of successful exploration wells in Australia – more than 25 discoveries since mid-2009.